-Ingest M2
+Ingest M2d

-Session establishment and management M8/M6/M4
+Session establishment and management M4d using M8d/M6d conceptually

-Media Delivery M5
+M4d and Media Delivery M5d

+M1d provisioning

+Basic M6d/M7d specifications

 Establish the concept of collaboration scenarios in stage-2, but only address a minimum subset now, preferably:

-Telco CDN
+Telco CDN (#2 and #7) with or without QoS/PCC

-QoS for Specific Applications (Binge-On): dynamically through the Media AF or statically through automatic application of PCC rule to all flows of PDU sessions of a network slice.
+QoS for Specific Applications (e.g. Binge-On): dynamically through the Media AF or statically through automatic application of PCC rule to all flows of PDU sessions of a network slice.
+Content hosted outside the MNO network.

 On network assistance, the basic concepts should be documented in stage 2, but there is no need to complete this work in Rel-16.
 We believe that down-prioritizing this feature for Rel-16, but making it a dedicated topic for Rel-17, may provide more value than rushing it in now.